1 Purpose

 2.5 Community

-2.5.1 We consider our community and the environment
+2.5.1 We recognise our responsibility to our community and environment

 Our people will: